 To Have, or Not Have, Kids

 For May-December couples, having children can be an issue.
-If a woman is older, she may not want, or be able, to have kids.
-A man may not want to start over when he's older.
+If a woman is older, they may not want, or be able, to have kids.
+A man may not want to start over when they are older.

 This doesn't have to be a deal breaker, but it's wise to address it early on in the relationship.